gatsbyjs/gatsby/docs/blog/2020-01-23-why-typescript-chose-gatsby/index.md

 If you're familiar with React, and clicked through into the [TSConfig Template](https://github.com/microsoft/TypeScript-Website/blob/0afd526969d98c321787ab1962f72f9361ab54bd/packages/typescriptlang-org/src/templates/tsconfigReference.tsx#L9) - you might have been a bit surprised by the somewhat unorthodox usage of React.

-I'm using React as a templating language, and not as a reactive UI framework, the site never use a `setState`-like API in React.
+I'm using React as a templating language, and not as a reactive UI framework.
+The site never uses a `setState`-like API in React.
 Effectively meaning that React runs once when the site is generated, and then never used again.

 My goal is that the TypeScript v2 website can be understood with the least amount of abstractions possible.
 It should not be too surprising, but vast majority of the TypeScript compiler team have a compiler background, and don't really do web development.
 To ensure that they can contribute, and understand the codebase I'm aiming to use Gatsby and React to get as close to vanilla HTML + CSS + TypeScript (heh) as possible.

-One way to do that, is to separate the generation of HTML + CSS from any additional JS which happens at runtime.
+One way to do that, is to separate the generation of HTML + CSS from any additional JavaScript which happens at runtime.
 This means almost every component in the site conforms to this general pattern:

 ```tsx
 // JS imports